alarm-redist/fifty-states/analyses/AL_leg_2020/doc_AL_leg_2020.md

 1. Be contiguous [NCSL, 184]
 2. Have equal populations [NCSL, 23]
-3. Be compact and geographically coherent [NCSL, 184]
+3. Be geographically compact [NCSL, 184]
 4. Preserve political subdivisions and communities of interest [NCSL, 184]

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 5.0%.